a-nikolaev/study-in-scarlet/README.md

     prog2.cpp prog4.cpp 0.100437
     ...

-If compute the same similarity, and then shorten all filenames in the output, anonymized them, and draw a diagram with Graphviz, displaying only pairs with similarity >= 0.7:
+To compute the same similarity, and then shorten all filenames in the output, anonymized them, and draw a diagram with Graphviz, displaying only pairs with similarity >= 0.7:

     ./scarlet.rb *.cpp | ./shorten.rb | ./anonymize.rb | ./make-dot.rb 0.7 | dot -Tpdf -o out.pdf